Ali-Sherazii/TaskManager/README.md

 Authorization: Bearer <jwt-token>
 ```

-Tokens are stored in the database as sessions and can be revoked.
+Tokens are stored in HTTP-only cookies for enhanced security and also in the database as sessions.
+Sessions can be revoked.
 Default expiration is 24 hours.

 ## Role-Based Access Control